What is a Business Plan?

 17. To Reposition Your Business to Deal with Changing Conditions

-For example, during difficult economic conditions, if your current sales and operational models aren’t working, you can rewrite your business plan to define, try, and validate new ideas and strategies.
+For example, during difficult economic conditions, if your current sales and operational models aren’t working, you can write a business plan to define, try, and validate new business ideas and strategies.

 18. To Document Your Marketing Plan